Move users between on-premises and cloud

 Voice configuration requirements

 If users are configured for enterprise voice in on premises, you need to coordinate updating their voice configuration when you move them to online.
 Alternatively, you could migrate them without telephony capabilities.
-The available options depend on whether the user will be using the Teams or Skype for Business client once they're online:

 - You can update a user’s telephony provider to use a Microsoft Calling Plan.
 This is an option whether users will use Teams or Skype for Business clients.